 Zines are accessible methods of knowledge sharing beyond the limits of institutional hierarchy.
 Evie’s zine practice is centred around curating a relationship between autotheory and collage to craft her rage and research into tender, tangible objects of liberation.
+Her work finds home in zine-making as both a political tool and a care practice, rooted in the belief that everyday experiences deserve to be documented, archived, and shared.

 The following zines explore themes including menstrual equity, gentrification, the appropriation of working-class fashion, compassion, institutional critique, and wellness.
 They are informed by lived experience, contemporary feminist theory, and a commitment to making the understanding of oppression feel accessible without diluting its critical urgency.